trujilloRJ/personal_blog/content/posts/radar-doppler.md

 ## 1. Loading data

 First, we need to load the data.
-The dataset is divided into folders that contains the matrices corresponding to each class stored as `.csv` files.
+The dataset is divided into folders that contain the matrices corresponding to each class stored as `.csv` files.

 ```python
 import os